machanism-org/machai/ghostwriter/src/assembly/files/README.txt

 Typical use cases
 - Generate or update documentation across a repository.
 - Apply consistent, guidance-driven refactors or improvements across many files.
-- Run in CI/CD or scripted workflows to enforce standards and reduce manual review work.
+- Run in CI/CD or scripted workflows.

 Supported GenAI providers
 - CodeMie